 Utah Solar Development

 With Rocky Mountain’s recent actions against the solar industry still fresh in-mind, caution should be applied.
 Utah Clean Energy is working to make sure that this bill still allows for competition within the solar industry.

 State of Utah Tax Credit Changes

-As a result of the net metering settlement agreement, a tax credit extension is being proposed.
+As a result of the metering settlement, a tax credit extension is being proposed.
 The proposal asks that the state tax credit freeze at $1,600 until 2020, and then phase out by 2024.